microsoft/TypeScript/doc/spec.md

 }
 ```

-For variables and parameters without a type annotation or a default value, TypeScript infers type ‘any’, ensuring that compilers do not need non-local information about a function’s call sites to infer the function’s return type.
+For variables and parameters without a type annotation or a default value, TypeScript infers type 'any', ensuring that compilers do not need non-local information about a function's call sites to infer the function's return type.
 Generally, this bottom-up approach provides programmers with a clear intuition about the flow of type information.

-However, in some limited contexts, inference proceeds “top-down” from the context of an expression.
+However, in some limited contexts, inference proceeds "top-down" from the context of an expression.
 Where this happens, it is called contextual typing.
 Contextual typing helps tools provide excellent information when a programmer is using a type but may not know all of the details of the type.
-For example, in the jQuery example, above, the programmer supplies a function expression as the second parameter to the ‘get’ method.
-During typing of that expression, tools can assume that the type of the function expression is as given in the ‘get’ signature and can provide a template that includes parameter names and types.
+For example, in the jQuery example, above, the programmer supplies a function expression as the second parameter to the 'get' method.
+During typing of that expression, tools can assume that the type of the function expression is as given in the 'get' signature and can provide a template that includes parameter names and types.

 ```TypeScript
 $.get("http://mysite.org/divContent",